matthiasn/octopress-blog/source/_posts/2014-10-06-Building-Systems-in-Clojure-2.markdown

 The above creates a composed function that takes the timestamp atom provided by the TwitterClient component as an argument.
 We can now use this **transducing function** and apply it to different data structures.
 Here, we use it to create a channel that takes tweet chunk fragments and delivers parsed tweets on the other side of the conveyor belt.

-Let's try it on a vector one more time to see what's happening.
-For that, we take a different vector, with two JSON strings that contain the **:text** property and one that doesn't.
+Let's try the composed transducer on a vector to see what's happening.
+For that, we create a vector with two JSON strings that contain the **:text** property and two that don't.

 {% codeblock lang:clojure %}
 ["{\"text\"" ":\"foo\"}\n{\"text\":" "\"bar\"}" "{\"baz\":42}" "{\"bla\":42}"])
 {% endcodeblock %}

-The, we should see that the invalid one is logged and the other two are returned:
+Then we should see that the invalid one is logged and the other two are returned (the final one at that point still in the buffer):

     birdwatch.main=> (in-ns 'birdwatch.twitterclient.processing)
     #<Namespace birdwatch.twitterclient.processing>